 Founding president and CEO of the Center for Talent Innovation (CTI) and the founding partner of Hewlett Consulting Partners LLC, Sylvia Ann Hewlett is an economist with over 20 years of experience in global talent management focused particularly on the “power of difference” and the challenges and opportunities faced by women, minorities and other previously excluded groups.
 She has forged a signature style of enquiry which blends hard data and rigorous analysis with concrete solutions and on-the-ground action.
 HR magazine named her the Most Influential International Thinker.

 Hewlett is the author of 14 Harvard Business Review articles and 12 critically acclaimed books, including When the Bough Breaks (winner of a Robert F. Kennedy Memorial Book Award); Off-Ramps and On-Ramps; Winning the War for Talent in Emerging Markets; Forget a Mentor, Find a Sponsor (named one of the best business books of 2013 by the Globe and Mail and winner of the 2014 Axiom book award); and Executive Presence: The Missing Link Between Merit and Success (an Amazon “Best Book of the Month,” June 2014).

-In 2014 Hewlett was recognized as the Most Influential International Thinker by HR magazine and won the Google Global Diversity award.
 Her writings have appeared in the New York Times, Financial Times, and Wall Street Journal.
 Winner of the Google Global Diversity award, she also received the Isabel Benham Award from the Women’s Bond Club, a Women of the Year Award from the Financial Women’s Association, and a Work Life Legacy Award from the Families and Work Institute.